USMNT drop Pulisic to bench for World Cup qualifier against Honduras

 Pulisic started the USMNT's previous two games this international window but struggled to make an impact.

-Attacker Jordan Morris was named in the first-team for Wednesday for his first start in World Cup qualifying since 2017.
+Attacker Jordan Morris was named in the first-team for Wednesday for his first start in World Cup qualifying since 2017 with Cannon brought in to replace Dest in the starting XI.

 Editors' Picks